vladopajic/go-actor/README.md

 func main() {
 	mailbox := actor.NewMailbox[int]()

-	// Producer and consumer workers are created with same mailbox
+	// Produce and consume workers are created with same mailbox
-	// so that producer worker can send messages directly to consumer worker pw := &producerWorker{outC: mailbox.SendC()}
+	// so that produce worker can send messages directly to consume worker pw := &produceWorker{outC: mailbox.SendC()}
-	cw1 := &consumerWorker{inC: mailbox.ReceiveC(), id: 1}
+	cw1 := &consumeWorker{inC: mailbox.ReceiveC(), id: 1}
-	cw2 := &consumerWorker{inC: mailbox.ReceiveC(), id: 2}
+	cw2 := &consumeWorker{inC: mailbox.ReceiveC(), id: 2}

 	// Create actors using these workers and combine them to singe Actor a := actor.Combine(
 		mailbox,
 		actor.New(pw),

-		// Note: We don't need two consumer actors, but we create them anyway
+		// Note: We don't need two consume actors, but we create them anyway
 		// for the sake of demonstration since having one or more consumers
 		// will produce the same result.
 Message on stdout will be written by
 		// first consumer that reads from mailbox.